Our Commitment to Privacy

 Accessing Your Personal Information

-Upon receipt of a written request, we will provide you with reasonable access to personal information about you that is in our possession.
+Upon receipt of a written request, we will provide you with reasonable access to your personal information in our possession.
 We will also update and/or correct your personal information as required.
 If you have a sensory disability, we will provide access to your personal information in a requested alternative format as required by law.

 if doing so would reasonably be expected to threaten the life or security of another individual;